 Over the last 20 years, Helen has published 120 papers (40 as first author) in international peer-reviewed journals, receiving over 4600 citations.

 Helen's h-index is currently 42 (Web of Science); 44 (Scopus); and 54 (Google Scholar)

 **Update** We have just published a new national-scale evaluation of eutrophication in Great Britain:

 Jarvie et al (2018) Phosphorus and Nitrogen Limitation and Impairment of Headwater Streams Relative to Rivers in Great Britain: A National Perspective on Eutrophication.
 Science of the Total Environment, 621.
 849-862.
 Available Open Access at: https://www.sciencedirect.com/science/article/pii/S004896971733187X

 NB for a FULL publication list, please see Helen's ResearchGate page at: http://www.researchgate.net/profile/Helen_Jarvie

-Helen is an Adjunct Professor in Fluvial Sciences at the University of Arkansas, USA; a Visting Professor in Environmental Chemistry at Plymouth University, UK; and a Visiting Professor at the University of Tokyo, Japan.
+Helen is an Adjunct (Visiting) Professor in Fluvial Sciences at the University of Arkansas, USA; a Visting Professor in Environmental Chemistry at Plymouth University, UK; and a Visiting Professor in Water Quality Science at the University of Tokyo, Japan.